 Posiva Oy, a company included in the TVO Group, is an international pioneer of final disposal in the lifecycle management of spent nuclear fuel.
 Posiva is preparing for the commissioning of a facility for the final disposal of nuclear waste in Olkiluoto in the 2020s.

-One third of Finnish electricity from Olkiluoto after completion of OL3
+Nearly one third of Finnish electricity from Olkiluoto after completion of OL3

 The existing nuclear power plant units in Olkiluoto produce stable, non-weather dependent electricity for the industry, the services sector and households.
 With the completion of the new-generation power plant unit (OL3) under construction, Finland will take a long leap towards self-sufficiency in electricity production.